rhysgirouard/TIRF_ProcessingCode/README.txt

     Note that tallySum will count all figures in any subfolders of the given folder and thus will only provide useful information if folders have been grouped as instructed in steps 4 and 11
     Also note that tallySum is run automatically on the 'q' keyPress described in step 8 but may need to be rerun if you want to exclude folders as in step 11 or regroup as in step 4

+TroubleShooting:
+Common Errors:
+1. java.lang.OutOfMemoryError or similar out of memory error in the ImageJ portions of processing This is a result of java being allotted only a small portion of RAM by default(~10% or your computer's total RAM) and needing ~800MB to store an image while processing it.
+This can be resolved by going to Preferences>General>Java Heap Memory and increasing the Java Heap Size.